Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/2_DeveloperManual.rst

 Gazebo Simulation
 -----------------
-For the gazebo part you need to create a launch .world file.
+For the gazebo part you need to create/ edit a launch .world file.
 When this file is launched it automa- tically loads the world (with all the surrounding objects) and the version of roboy you have chosen.

 **Example for a world (camera.world) file:**